sdelliot/firewheel/docs/source/model_component/mc_install.rst

 An example of this configuration is shown below:

 .. code-block:: yaml
-  :caption: A sample portion of the :ref:`firewheel_configuration`.
+  :caption: An example of an Ansible git server portion of the :ref:`firewheel_configuration`.

   ansible:
     git_servers: